Jalen Thompson

-Jalen Thompson (born July 18, 1998) is an American professional football safety for the Arizona Cardinals of the National Football League (NFL).
-He played college football for the Washington State Cougars and was selected by the Cardinals in the fifth round of the 2019 NFL supplemental draft.
+Jalen Thompson (born July 18, 1998) is an American professional football safety for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Washington State Cougars and was selected by the Arizona Cardinals in the fifth round of the 2019 NFL supplemental draft.
+As of 2026, he is the last player that was selected in the Supplemental Draft.

 Early life

 Thompson was born in Compton, California and grew up in Compton, California.
 He originally attended La Serna High School where he was named honorable mention All-San Gabriel Valley League as a sophomore as the Lancers went on to win the 2013 CIF Southern Section title.
 He transferred to Downey High School following his sophomore year where he played both wide receiver and cornerback and was named All-CIF and All-San Gabriel Valley League in his junior and senior seasons.
 As a senior, Thompson intercepted five passed and averaged 20.2 yards per reception and was named to the All-Area Dream Team by the Long Beach Press-Telegram.
 Thompson was rated a three-star recruit by ESPN, Rivals and Scout and the No. 56 cornerback nationally by ESPN.com.
 He ultimately committed to play college football at Washington State over offers from San Diego State, New Mexico State, Army, and Navy.